 During Tex’s 13 years as director at Henderson Settlement in Frakes, Kentucky, he witnessed the great need for home repair assistance.
 So as part of his already-thriving outreach to the people of Appalachia, he recruited 50 teens and adult volunteers to repair homes in Barbourville, Kentucky.
 They worked on-site during the day and worshiped in the evenings.
-By summer’s end, four families had safe, warm homes for the winter, fifty young lives had been changed forever — and a forty-seven-year-long legacy was born.
+By summer’s end, four families had safe, warm homes for the winter, fifty young lives had been changed forever — and a longstanding legacy was born.

 But Tex was more than a leader; he was a born motivator.
 A true student of Appalachian culture and a legendary storyteller, he set the tone for what ASP is today: an extended family where laughter is king.
 Where relationships matter.
 And where changing the lives of families and volunteers alike is the highest priority of all.

 Our philosophy of service has remained the same since our founding: ASP encourages people to act responsibly in the face of human need and injustice.

 By transforming faith into ASP service, volunteers respond to a specific need: housing.
 By putting aside their own needs and desires, ASP volunteers free themselves to share talent, love, and concern with the people of Appalachia and with one another.
 More important than construction know-how is a willingness to enter the communities and homes of Central Appalachia with sensitivity, concern, and love — accepting people right where they are and just the way they are.

 Since 1969, 393,643 volunteers from across the nation have repaired 17,866 homes and, in the process, Appalachian families, volunteers, and staff have been immeasurably blessed.